TOK Essay vs. TOK Exhibition: What's the Difference?

 Technology and Modern Assessment Section

-Technology is transforming the way we learn and assess knowledge, and the IB is no exception.
-AI-powered tools are becoming increasingly valuable for both students and teachers in the TOK context.
+Technology is changing the way we learn and assess knowledge, and the IB is no exception.
+AI tools are becoming increasingly valuable for both students and teachers in the TOK context.

 For students, AI can provide personalized feedback on their essays and exhibitions, helping them identify areas for improvement and refine their arguments.
-For teachers, AI can streamline the grading process, providing consistent and detailed feedback based on official IB rubrics.
+For teachers, AI can simplify the grading process, providing consistent and detailed feedback based on subject-specific assessment criteria.

 Marksy is a leading AI grading assistant specifically designed for the International Baccalaureate.
-It provides instant, accurate, and detailed feedback on student work based on official IB rubrics.
-Marksy helps teachers provide consistent, detailed feedback on IB assessments, saving them valuable time while ensuring fairness and accuracy.
-The platform analyzes student work against the official IB criteria, offering criterion-by-criterion feedback and suggestions for improvement.
+It provides instant, detailed, and rubric-aligned feedback on student work based on subject-specific assessment criteria.
+Marksy helps teachers provide consistent, detailed feedback on IB assessments, saving them valuable time while ensuring consistency and rubric alignment.
+Marksy analyzes student work against subject-specific assessment criteria, offering criterion-by-criterion feedback and suggestions for improvement.
 This helps students understand exactly how to improve their work and achieve their best possible score.
 By using AI tools like Marksy, educators can focus on providing personalized support and guidance to their students, fostering a deeper understanding of TOK concepts.

 Conclusion with Clear Next Steps